3 min read

-You might need to find a new veterinarian when you don’t think you’re getting adequate care from your current one.
+You may want to find a new veterinarian if you don’t think you’re getting adequate care from your current one.
 For example, maybe you weren’t pleased with how they handled your dog’s recent problem with a skin rash or digestive upset.
-Maybe you didn’t think they were responsive enough when your pet was experiencing an urgent and serious symptom.
+Perhaps you didn’t think they were responsive enough when your furry buddy was experiencing an urgent and serious symptom.
 Maybe they don’t express much concern or compassion toward your pet or you.
-These are signs that you need to find a veterinarian who can provide your pet with the attention you expect and need.
+These are signs that you need to find a veterinarian who can provide your dog with the attention you expect and need.

 Lack of Veterinary Expertise